dbbaskette/SCDF-RAG/README.md

 - **Robust error handling**: Logs all actions and errors to the `logs/` directory for easy troubleshooting.
 - **Minimal terminal output**: Only step progress, completion, and management URLs are printed to the terminal; all INFO and STATUS details are in the log file.
 - **Fully commented and maintainable**: The scripts are easy to follow and modify.
+- **Instance scaling control**: Configure and control the number of instances for `textProc` and `embedProc` applications using deployment properties in `config.yaml`.
+Supports environment-specific scaling and dynamic scaling via utility scripts.

 ---